CE-Programming/CEmu/README.md

 * "Autotester" (automated unit testing, light scripting)

 ## How to build

 You can find information for building CEmu yourself from the source on [this](https://github.com/CE-Programming/CEmu/wiki/Building-CEmu) wiki page.
 If you encounter any problems, feel free to open an [issue](https://github.com/CE-Programming/CEmu/issues)!

+## Getting Help

+You can join us on the `CE Programming` Discord server in the `#cemu-dev` channel: [Discord Chat Link](https://discord.gg/CyUmEx9zmQ).\
+If you prefer IRC, the chat is also bridged to the EFNet `#cemu-dev` channel (you can use a web client like [IRCCloud](https://www.irccloud.com/irc/efnet/channel/ez80-dev), if you don't want to use a local application).

+Depending on how active the channel is you might not get a response.\
+In that case, post your questions [here](https://github.com/CE-Programming/toolchain/discussions) or [here](https://github.com/CE-Programming/toolchain/issues), and we will get back to you as soon as possible.

 ## Contributing

 You're welcome to [report any bugs](https://github.com/CE-Programming/CEmu/issues) you may encounter, in addition to any [feature requests](https://github.com/CE-Programming/CEmu/issues) you may have.
-If you want to help, [tell us](http://chat.efnet.org/irc.cgi?adv=1&nick=cemu-user&chan=%23cemu-dev), or send patches / pull requests!
+If you want to help, tell us, or send patches / pull requests!

 If you'd like to contribute code, please consider using [Artistic Style](http://astyle.sourceforge.net/) with the settings specified in the `.astylerc` file to format your code.
 Qt Creator can [format code with Artistic Style](http://doc.qt.io/qtcreator/creator-beautifier.html) with minimal setup.
 We also welcome more translations.
 Qt Linguist is a great tool for that (here's [a tutorial](https://doc.qt.io/qt-5/linguist-manager.html)).